Some pilots are cool dudes - fazed

 the ground because of the completely

-collapsed skid gear rear cross tube.
+collapsed skid gear rear cross tube

-No mention of the big crack between
+No mention of the big crack

-the seats and instrument panel where
+the seat fronts and instrument panel where

 the machine had split in half.